akivamu/gg-ml-cc-in-docker/src/01_FirstStepsWithTF/README.md

 Q: Why choose batch with 1 example?
 A: That is Stochastic Gradient Descent way.
 If you choose multiple examples by updating step, it becomes mini-batch way.

+## Intro to pandas

+`pandas` is python API for data analysis.
+Main data structures:

+- DataFrame: just like table, but in column-oriented
+- Series: is a single column

+You can imagine those are just like table and row in relational database, but in column-oriented instead of rows.

+For example code, see `intro_to_pandas.py`